micrypt/dotfiles/.emacs.d/README.md

-Tav's Emacs Setup
+Seyi's Emacs Setup
 -----------------

-This is the Emacs setup I've built up since early 2000.
-I've trimmed it over
-time to only include the features that I actually use, so it should be pretty
-lean and minimal.

-**Installation**

-    git clone https://github.com/tav/emacs-tav ~/.emacs.d
-    ln -s ~/.emacs.d/init.el ~/.emacs
+This is based on https://github.com//emacs-tav with some tweaks such as including the marmalade package manager.

 **License**